 Passivhaus is a standard for housing design developed by Professor Wolfgang Feist of the Passivhaus Institute in Germany.
-The passivhaus standard sets out a way to reduce energy use for space heating and cooling by 90% compared to a traditional build house, which on average uses around 110kWh/m2/yr.
+The passivhaus standard sets out a way to reduce energy use for space heating and cooling by 90% compared to a traditional build house.

-As well as this, the total primary energy use for all appliances, domestic hot water and space heating and cooling must be no greater than than 120 kWh/m2/yr.
+Formally the principle is defined as the total energy demand for space heating and cooling must be less than 15kWh/m2/yr of treated floor area.
+A standard house uses around 110kWh/m2/yr.
+As well as this, the total primary energy use for all appliances, domestic hot water and space heating and cooling is less than 120 kWh/m2/yr.

 A Passivhaus plus home (PH+) must not require more than 45 kWh / (m²a) of renewable primary energy.
 In addition, it must generate at least 60 kWh / (m²a) of energy, based on the surface area, and Passivhaus premium where by the energy requirement is further limited to 30 kWh / (m²a), the energy generation must be at least 120 kWh / (m²a).